inko-lang/website/source/manual/syntax.html.md

 * `try`
 * `where`

-Except for the `try!` keyword, all keywords can be used as method and message names.
+Except for the `try!` keyword, all keywords are available as method and message names.
 When using a keyword as a message, an explicit receiver is required:

 ```inko